The transcendental motive of a cubic fourfold: Introduction

-We will denote by $\sM_{rat}(\C)$ the (covariant) category of Chow motives (with $\Q$-coefficients), whose objects are of the form $(X,p,n)$, where $X$ is a smooth projective variety over $\C$ of dimension $d$, $p$ is an idempotent in the ring $A^d(X \times X)= CH^d(X \times X)\otimes \Q $ and $n \in \Z$.
-If $X$ and $Y$ are smooth projective varieties over $\C$, then the morphisms $\Hom_{\sM_{rat}}(h(X),h(Y)) $ of their motives $h(X)$ and $h(Y)$ are given by correspondences in the Chow groups $A^*( X \times Y) =CH^*(X\times Y) \otimes \Q$.
-A similar definition holds for the category $\sM_{hom}(\C)$ of homological motives.
-The finite dimensionality of $h(X)$, as conjectured by S.Kimura, is known to hold for curves, rational surfaces, surfaces with $p_g(X)=0$, which are not of general type and some 3-folds.
+A motive $M$ is said to be \emph{evenly (oddly) finite-dimensional} if $\wedge^n M=0$ ($S^nX=0$) for some $n$.
+A motive $M$ is finite-dimensional if it can be decomposed into a direct sum $M_+\oplus M_-$ where $M_+$ is evenly finite-dimensional and $M_-$ is oddly finite-dimensional.
+According to Kimura's conjecture in \cite{Ki} all motives should be finite dimensional.
+The conjecture is known to hold for curves, rational surfaces, surfaces with $p_g(X)=0$, which are not of general type, abelian varieties and some 3-folds.
 If $ d= \dim X \le 3 $, then the finite dimensionality of $h(X)$ is a birational invariant (see \cite[Lemma 7.1]{GG}), the reason being that in order to make regular a birational map $X \to Y$ between smooth projective 3-folds one needs to blow up only points and curves, whose motives are finite dimensional.
 If $X$ is a complex Fano threefold, then $h(X)$ is finite dimensional and of abelian type, i.e. it lies in the subcategory of $\sM_{rat}(\C)$ generated by the motives of abelian varieties, see \cite[Thm.
 5.1]{GG}.
+The proof is based on the fact that all the Chow groups $A_i(X)_{alg}$ of algebraically trivial cycles are representable.
+More generally, if $M \in \sM_{rat}(\C)$ is a motive such that $A_i(M)_{alg}$ is representable, for all $i \ge 0$, then $M$ is finite dimensional of abelian type, see \cite{Vial 2}.
 In particular, if $X$ is a cubic threefold in $\P^4_{\C}$, then $h(X)$ has the following Chow-K\"unneth decomposition